1414213/scwin2/README.md

 The JSON file defines an *Map* object:
 - Field *Name* specifies the inputmap's name.&ensp;This is optional
 - Field *ActionMaps* contains Maps to be applied, similar to Steam Input's action sets.&ensp;Each Map *must* contain a name
-- Field *InputMap* defines the keymap.&ensp;Each field is some input on the controller and each input contains fields to define how that input is given:
+- Field *InputMap* defines the keymap.&ensp;Each field is some input on the controller which is assigned a simulated hardware.
-  - *Regular* is a straight binding of a simulated input to the specified input
-  - *TemporalThreshold* defines the timing for when a short press becomes a long press.&ensp;Note: temporal pressingsOnly applies to buttons
-  - *ShortPress* simulates input when the duration of the press is below the threshhold
-  - *LongPress* simulates input when the duration of the press is above the threshold
-  - *IsLongPressHeld* simulates the input of a *LongPress* exactly when the temporal threshold is passed if set to true.&ensp;When false input is decided when the button is released

 Each simulated input must include the *$type* field.&ensp;All other fields are optional and will be given a default value if omitted.&ensp;The value shown to the right of the field is its default value.